 A key ingredient in the South East Asian store cupboard, sambal is a must have if you like Asian cuisine or spicy food.
-If you can't get it where you are, here are 12 of the best sambal substitutes,
+If you can't get it, here is what you can use as the Best Sambal Oelek Substitute!

-There are many different variations, depending on the region- for example, in Indonesia alone, there are already over 200 types of sambal- most of which consist of pounded red chillies, mixed with other things to change the flavour.
-(For example, sambal Assam has tamarind in it whilst sambal kicap has the Indonesian sweet sauce, kicap manis, a type of thick soy sauce, in it.)
+There are many different variations, depending on the region.
+In Indonesia alone, there are already over 200 types of sambal!
+Most of which consist of pounded red chillies, mixed with other things to change the flavour.
+(For example, sambal Assam has tamarind in it whilst sambal kicap has the Indonesian sweet sauce, kicap manis, in it.)

 - sambal belacan - a raw chilli sauce that consists mainly of fresh red chillies, toasted belacan (shrimp paste), sugar and sometime calamansi lime (Limau kesturi).
 It is often mixed with fried ikan bills (anchovies) and peanuts.

-- sambal tumis (which means to stir fry) - a cooked chilli paste in which pounded red chillies are fried with belacan, onions, garlic and sometimes tamarind.
+- sambal tumis (stir-fried sambal) - a cooked chilli paste in which pounded red chillies are fried with belacan, onions, garlic and sometimes tamarind.
 This has a decent shelf life in the fridge.

-Sambal is part of the South East Asian's daily life and often used in these ways:
+Sambal is part of a South East Asian's daily life and can be used in these ways:

-- as a side sauce - I can just eat it with rice! - for example, it is often eaten with Singaporean soy sauce pork and also goes very well with steamed aubergine, soy sauce mushrooms & Mee Siam kuah
+- as a side sauce - sambal oelek is used as a dip for steamed vegetables, keropok or Asian fritters.
+Sambal belacan, on the other hand, is often eaten with Singaporean soy sauce pork and also goes well with soy sauce mushrooms & Mee Siam kuah.

 - mixed with other condiments to make a dipping sauce such as mayonnaise sambal

-- to stir fry food e.g. spicy canned tuna relish, sambal fried rice or fried noodles
+- sambal belacan is used to stir fry food e.g. spicy canned tuna, fried noodles or fried rice dishes.

 The best options for replacing sambal oelek should have a spicy taste but also the same tanginess and freshness that this raw sambal does.
 They are listed below from best to worst: